Sahil27sheikh/CSS-Chapter-4/README.md

          line-height: 5px;<hr>
 &#10148; Use google fonts in repo...<hr>
 &#10148; In the practice set of this chapter i have creat the home page as the feature of Header with navigation bar, main content with two div contain paragraph and image and the last creat footer with copyright instrictions.<hr>
-Note: I have not added all the above mentioned properties to this repository.
+<b>Note:</b> I have not added all the above mentioned properties to this repository.
 Here I have written only to describe my knowledge of all those properties, but I have used all those properties further in many repositories and projects.
 But in this chapter I used the maximum properties given above which you can see and do.

 </pre>